sasabosnic/rgz/index.md

 Want to learn basic web technologies and Unix userland?
-Want to build a fully functional and production-ready website like this one.
+Want to build a fully functional and production-ready website like this one?
 All you need is to follow my direct and detailed instructions.
 You will need nothing else, just my guides.
 Build as you learn.

 - [Before we start](/m/)